Skip to content

 Linking

-At the end of this phase, editor features such as go to definition, references, rename, and many semantic validations can reason about concrete targets instead of just unresolved names.
+With scopes available, the linker resolves references and moves the document to Linked.
+From here, features like go to definition, references, rename, and many semantic validations reason about concrete targets instead of unresolved names.

 Indexing of references